andruschak/3d-printing/README.md

 ------

-### The build continues
+## Part 2: The build continues

-I think by now, i've probably got around 20h of print time under my belt.
-Now that I have gotten to know the system fairly well.
+I think by now, i've probably got around 25h of print time under my belt.
+Now that I have gotten to know the system fairly well, it is time to start all over with a new firmware and updated settings.

-There is a lot of buzz on the Internet regarding this machine.
+Famous last worlds...

 ### Safety

+There is a lot of buzz on the Internet regarding this machine and it's potential hazards.
+It is highly recommended by the online community to perform some upgrades.

+#### Software
 Upgrade firmware
 - to enable thermal runover protection

+#### Hardware

 Secure moving cables
 - to prevent movement fatigue